 If the exact amount of a debt or obligation is unknown, an estimate may be reported.
 When the exact amount is known, the committee must 1) amend the statement on which the estimated amount was reported; or 2) make an adjustment on the next campaign statement by showing the difference between the estimated amount and the actual amount in column (b), Amount Incurred This Period.
 If the actual amount is less than the estimate, the amount listed in column (b) should be a negative number and subtracted from the totals.
 When reporting estimated amounts or corrections to estimated amounts, note that fact on the campaign statement.
-See "State and Local Candidate Controlled Committees - Gifts, Meals, and Travel Payments" and "State Candidate Controlled General Purpose Ballot Measure Committees" above for additional disclosure requirements for Candidate Controlled Committees.

 Ex 9.12 - On its second preelection statement, the committee reported an estimated accrued expense of \$5,000 owed to Fast Printing.
 An invoice was received during the next reporting period showing the actual amount owed as \$4,500.
-On Schedule F, column (a) of its next statement, the committee will report an outstanding accrued expense of \$5,000.
+On Schedule F, column (a) of its next statement, the committee will report an outstanding accrued expense of \$5.000.
 In column (b), the amount incurred this period will be a negative \$500.
 The committee paid the entire bill and therefore will report \$4,500 as paid this period in column (c), with a zero balance in column (d).